alexandreroberts/alexandreroberts.github.io/index.md

 [BE-salamander-article]: http://beheco.oxfordjournals.org/content/19/3/621

 ## Articles

+"Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus."
+*The Diagram Paradigm: Byzantium, the Islamic World, and the Latin West*, edited by
+Jeffrey Hamburger,
+David Roxburgh,
+and Linda Safran
+(Washington, DC: Dumbarton Oaks, forthcoming).

 "Writing and Reading Greek on the Pages of Arabic Translations of Byzantine Christian Classics."
 *Language Multiplicity in Byzantium and Beyond*, edited by Claudia Rapp, Emilio Bonfiglio, and Ekaterini Mitsiou (forthcoming).